AMMUAKU/Simple-liner-regression/README.md

 My name is Paduchuri Akanksha
+from Presidency University Bangalore
+I am intrested in machine learning
-from Presidency University Bangalore and my project is about linear regression analysis
+And my project is about linear regression analysis

 # Simple-liner-regression